 Below is the current set of Heinz faculty approved courses students can choose from to satisfy the content area requirement in the MSPPM-DA program.
-Of the 36 required units, 30 units must come from across the three content areas, with at least 6 from each, of Data Mining/Machine Learning, Statistics and Modeling of Uncertainty, and Computer Programming and Information Systems.
-The remaining 6 units must come from the Decision Frameworks and Policy Methods content area.
+Of the 36 required units, 30 units must come from across the three content areas of Data Mining/Machine Learning, Statistics and Modeling of Uncertainty, and Computer Programming and Information Systems.
+The remaining 6 units must come from the Policy Methods and Ethical Frameworks content area.
 The specific distribution across the four areas for each student must be discussed with, and approved by, the student's academic advisor.